Archive for April, 2008

 April 27, 2008

-Suppose your are a beginner on the piano.
+Suppose you are a beginner on the piano.
 You hear a piece of music that catches your fancy and borrow the score from the library.
 If the music is beyond your capabilities, you’ll know soon enough: if not right away on turning the cover page, then before you get to the end of the first few bars.

 In programming, it’s different.
-There you can be busy for days or weeks, even months learning the ins and outs, say, of Java and its libraries.
+There you can be busy for days or weeks, even months, learning the ins and outs of, say, Java and its libraries.
 Flushed with the illusion of power that all this knowledge brings, you come across something that catches your fancy, say, write a program that solves Sudoku puzzles.
 Wouldn’t that be neat!
 Now that you know so much about this powerful and sophisticated programming language, what’s going to stop you?
 Even after weeks of thrashing around, you may not know what hit you.

 (more…)

-Where Have All the Great Programmers Gone?
+Where Have the Great Programmers Gone?

 April 25, 2008

-The twin theses of this essay are that the current educational environment militates against the discovery and nurturing of programming talent, in spite of what should be the crucial importance of great programmers.
+The twin theses of this essay are that the current educational environment militates against the discovery and nurturing of programming talent, in spite of the crucial importance of great programmers.
 Moreover, even if a manager can get hold of a rare great programmer, it is not clear how she or he can be used.
 In this essay I contrast the current environment with the one in which the first great programmers were reared and consider what can be done.

 (more…)